dirac-institute/sorcha/docs/installation.rst

    sorcha demo howto

-Or you can in an interactive python session or jupyter notebook.
-You can run the following
+Or in an interactive python session or jupyter notebook, you can run the following

 .. exec::